gruns/furl/API.md

 ### Query

-URL queries are Query objects in furl and are composed of a one dimensional [ordered multivalue dictionary](https://github.com/gruns/orderedmultidict) of query keys and values, __params__.
+URL queries are Query objects in furl and have a one dimensional [ordered multivalue dictionary](https://github.com/gruns/orderedmultidict) of query keys and values, __params__.
 Query keys and values in __params__ are maintained decoded and all interaction with __params__ should take place with